 But first: Before buying a drone, be sure that you know the requirements, and potential restrictions, involved.
 “You must register your drone with the FAA if you’re going to be operating it in the USA and it weighs more than 250 grams — about a stick of butter,” says Josh Ziering, founder of Kittyhawk, a drone companion app that tells you if your airspace is permissible to fly in.
+“The next-most-important thing is knowing whether or not you can legally fly in a certain area,” says Sally French, a drone expert and the creator of TheDroneGirl.com.
+“Property owners can set their own rules, so it’s perfectly valid for, say, a college campus to ban drone flights,” she says.
 “Operating a drone responsibly also means having situational awareness.
 For example, you can’t ever fly in certain areas — like Washington, D.C. — or if there is a ‘temporary flight restriction,’” Ziering says.

-The DJI Spark is even smaller, and even though it’s not a high-end drone, I’m tempted to buy that, too, just for its portability,” Gavin says.
-“Remember that drone-flying is akin to that oft-quoted axiom about photography, ‘The best camera is the one you have on you.’
-You can have the nicest drone in the world, but if you don’t actually have it on you because, say, it’s too big to fit in a backpack or it’s just too much of a pain in the butt, you’re going to miss shot after shot.”
+The DJI Spark is even smaller than the Mavic Mini.
+According to Patrick Gavin, a Minneapolis-based journalist and filmmaker, “drone flying is akin to that oft-quoted axiom about photography: ‘The best camera is the one you have on you.’
+You can have the nicest drone in the world, but if you don’t actually have it on you, because, say, it’s too big to fit in a backpack or it’s just too much of a pain in the butt, you’re going to miss shot after shot.”